 Under IFRS, IAS 32 requires that units or shares of an entity which include a contractual obligation for the issuer to repurchase or redeem them for cash or another financial asset be classified as financial liability.
-The Fund's units do not meet the criteria in IAS 32 for classification as equity and therefore, have been classified as financial liabilities on transition to IFRS.
+The Fund's units do not meet the criteria in IAS 32 for classification as equity and therefore, have been classified as financial liabilities.